aurovrata/post-my-contact-form-7/README.txt

 }`
 = 2. map a form to a post? =

 In the Contact Form 7 table list you will notice a new column has been added which allows you to create a new custom post mapping.
 This will take you to a new screen where you will see your existing fields listed in select dropdowns.
 Map your form fields to either a default field (eg title, content, excerpt, or author), or create a custom (meta) field, or even create a new taxonomy for your post.
-Once you have mapped your form you can save it as a draft or publish it.
-Once published you cannot edit the mapping anymore, so be warned.
-As of version 1.2.0 you will have to delete the whole form and start again to remap it.
-Subsequent versions may introduce a 'delete' button.
+Once you have mapped your form you can toggle its status from on to off.
+In the off position, the plugin will no longer capture form submissions and save them to the mapped post.

 = 3.
 I made a mistake in my form mapping, how do I correct it once it is created? =

-as of v2.0.0 you can now quick-edit (inline edit) your form in the forms table listing and reset your form mapping to `draft` mode which will allow you to make changes.
+Yuo can simply modify the mapping at any given time, however if a mapping has been live and saving submissions to your post, then it is not recommended to make changes.
 Unless you have a fair understanding of WordPress posts and meta-fields structures and how these are saved in the database, I highly recommend that you delete any existing posts that may have been saved from form submissions that used the previous mappings.
 Failing to do this without a proper understanding of the changes you are making to an existing mapping with previously saved post submissions could lead to difficult errors to debug and fix once you start creating post submissions that have a different mapping.
 Consider yourself warned!

 = 4.
 How do remove a mapping? =
-You can quick-edit a form in the Contact Form table and delete the mapping.
+Simply toggle the status to off.

 = 5.
 How do I map a field to a taxonomy ? =